MichaelN0rris/ds-toolbox-assignment5/.ipynb_checkpoints/git-status-checkpoint.md

 The `git status` command shows the current state of the working directory and staging area.
-It helps you understand what changes have been staged, which files are modified but not staged, and which files aren’t being tracked by Git.
+It helps you understand what changes have been staged, which files are modified but not staged, and which files are not being tracked by Git.